traumst/neon-chat/README.md

 And UI looks like shit, have to style it

+Currently I only store username as string in memory.
+They just login by submitting this username.
+Instead I want users to sign up fist, then login with user+pass.
+Let's make an email-based signup with email message verification.
+Later I'd want to add an SSO, like google or metamask.
+We should take this into account, but not build this yet.
+We need to properly store encrypted credentials.
+Let's use sqlite via sqlx lib for this.

 ### Message Broadcasting:
 - ~~When the server receives a message from a client over a regular HTTP POST request, it should broadcast that message to all other connected clients via the SSE connection.~~

+### Persistence
+- Cache instead of map
+- DB, at least for users

 ### User Authentication
 - Continue using your existing login system to authenticate users.